 Glenridding / Boat /Aira Force

 Follow the directions per walk 2 and across the road to the right of the café you will see a slate chip covered public footpath that takes you all the way to Glenridding.
 Once in Glenridding you will find the Ullswater Steamers, near the lake (!), down the road just past the Best Western Hotel on the left.
-You will need to take the Glenridding – Aira Force boat.
-Once back at Aira Force walk back up the Beck and we’ll see you in the Royal for a well earned pint.
+You will need to take the Glenridding – Aira Force boat ( only available end of March to end of October).
+Once back at Aira Force walk back up the beck and we’ll see you in the Royal for a well earned pint.

 Old Coach Road to Keswick